noturlluvia/planning-scheduling-tool/README.md

 ### Setting Up Your Development Environment
 Ensure you have Xcode installed on your macOS machine.
 Clone this repository, open it in Xcode, and press the Run button.

-1. Clone the repository:
+1. **Clone the Repository:**
     ```sh
     git clone https://github.com/noturlluvia/planning-scheduling-tool.git
     ```

+2. **Open the Project in Xcode:**

-2. Open the project in Xcode.
+   - Open `FocusFlow.xcodeproj` in Xcode.
+   - Ensure that all dependencies are resolved and the project builds successfully.

+3. **Run the App:**

+   - Select your target device or simulator in Xcode.
+   - Click the run button to build and launch the app.

 ### Running the App on an iOS Device or iPad
 To run the app on your iOS device or iPad, follow these steps: